tnhu/kanji/README.md

 ## Shared component instance

 By default, an instance of the component class will be created per each declared DOM elememt.
-Kanji supports shared instance where only one instance of the component is created for all declared DOM elements.
+Kanji supports shared instance where only one instance of the component is instantiated for all declared DOM elements.
 You can enable shared instance by adding componentType="shared" when declaring your component.

 ``` js
 MyExampleComponent = Class(Kanji, {